Illinois Institute of Technology Data & Information Overview

 The student loan default rate at Illinois Tech is 2.9%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Illinois Tech Graduates Make?students who graduate from Illinois Tech with a bachelor's degree go on to jobs where they make an average salary of $69,100 in their early years.
-That's great news for Illinois Tech students since it is 69% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Illinois Tech Graduates Make?students who graduate with a bachelor's degree recipients from Illinois Tech make around $69,100 per year during the early years of their employment.
+This is good news for future Illinois Tech graduates since it is 74% more than the average college graduate's salary of $39,802 per year.

 Location of Illinois Institute of Technology